8 best business savings accounts for 2026

 Business savings accounts for eCommerce: Mercury

-Mercury offers the best business bank accounts for eCommerce, as it integrates directly with popular online retail platforms such as Shopify and Stripe.
+Mercury offers one of the best business bank accounts for eCommerce, as it integrates directly with popular online retail platforms such as Shopify and Stripe.
 It also integrates with key accounting tools, such as QuickBooks and PayPal.

 Business savings accounts for travel businesses: Wise